chef/chef-web-docs/content/azure_marketplace.md

 ![AutomateCredPage](/images/Az-marketplace-images/AutomateCredPage.png)

-- **Open your favorite browser and Access the Chef Automate URL and click on Advanced and continue as shown below**
+- **Open your favorite browser and Access the Chef Automate URL and select on Advanced and continue as shown below**

 ![InSecurePage](/images/Az-marketplace-images/InSecurePage.png)

-- **Enter your username, Password and click on Sign In to Access Chef Automate WebUI**
+- **Enter your username, Password and select on Sign In to Access Chef Automate WebUI**

 ![AutomateLoginPage](/images/Az-marketplace-images/AutomateLoginPage.png)

-- **Fill the required details and click on Register**
+- **Fill the required details and select on Register**

 ![AutomateWelcomePage](/images/Az-marketplace-images/AutomateWelcomePage.png)